Today is the last day of school in Miami. This teacher says goodbye after 45 years

 She’s keeping the framed poster of her first gifted class from the 2006-07 school year, but she’s not sure if the new teacher will want red plastic propellers to create airplanes and two-liter bottles used for rockets and launchers.
 There are plenty of books in her wide classroom, but they may be outnumbered by handmade projects.
 She’s taken a few liberties with the district-mandated pacing guide.

-Carpenter’s already packed up her achievements, like her national board certificate that she hung up on the wall.
+Carpenter’s already packed up evidence of her achievements, like her national board certificate that she hung up on the wall.
 But she still has memos from 2010 taped to her cabinet door.

 Much has changed since she first stepped into the classroom fresh out of grad school at the University of South Florida, but so much has stayed the same — even from when she was a student at Madie Ives, just an elementary school in the ‘60s, Norland Middle and Miami Norland Senior High.